Skip to main content

 • Ensure all required sections are present

-• Verify all node IDs are unique
+• Verify that node IDs within the current payload are unique

 • Verify the icon name is correct and does not include a prefix, such as fa- (see FontAwesome to confirm available icons)

-• Ensure the color is in valid HEX format (#RGB or #RRGGBB)
+• Ensure the color is in valid HEX format (#RGB or #RRGGBB) and includes the # symbol

 • Run a GET request to api/v2/graphs/custom_nodes to confirm your BloodHound instance contains the custom type definition you want to use